gkotian/gkotian.github.io/travels/_posts/2010-06-11-embarrassment.md

 title: Embarrassment
 categories:
 - Colombia
-excerpt: All of us had had a good time yesterday, so we decided to head back to the same bar.
 ---

 All of us had had a good time yesterday, so we decided to head back to the same